 Search results 0

 Cargo claims are the most common and costly category of P&I claims.
-Our analysis of the statistics over the past years (2016-2020) shows that 15% of all insured container vessels suffer a cargo claim a year.
+Our statistics show that 15% of all insured container vessels suffer a cargo claim a year.

 Three types of damage stand for the majority of cargo claims suffered by container vessels: wet damage, physical damage and temperature damage.
 Accidental flooding of the cargo hold is not only the most commonly known cause, but these claims are also often the most expensive as such incidents damage numerous containers at the same time.
 Physical damage to cargo inside the container is often caused by insufficient lashing/securing by stevedores coupled with heavy weather during the voyage.
 In extraordinary cases, the containers may even be lost overboard.